Management

 How to find freelance opportunities

-The way you market and promote yourself as a freelancer will depend upon the market you’re operating in and the type of work you do.
+How you market and promote yourself as a freelancer will depend upon the market you’re operating in and your work.
 Now that the workforce is so diverse, self-employed opportunities are available across most industries, with many people making a respectable living from something that started out as a hobby.

 If you’re selling a skill, such as writing, drawing or photography, it’s worth looking online for dedicated websites that connect freelancers with available jobs.
 Sites including PeoplePerHour, Upwork and Contently all offer various freelance jobs, although competition can be fierce.